MillerApps/dotfiles/README.md

 1. Open Keyboard in System Preferences. system preferences > Keyboard (> Shortcuts)
 2. Then change settings for what you wish to find the symbolic hotkey IDs for.
-3. Use the folowing Sequence of commands to get all the information you need:
+3. Use the following Sequence of commands to get all the information you need:
 ```sh
 # 1. Dump current symbolic hotkey mappings
 defaults read com.apple.symbolichotkeys > before.plist